Office of Admissions

 - Submit your enrollment deposit

 Your deposit must be paid to officially reserve your spot at Widener and to obtain all of the information you need to start here, like roommate requests and housing preferences.
 If you have already paid, check out your Admitted Student Checklist to see the next steps as a deposit-paid student, or better yet, visit the deposit paid freshman webpage for next steps.

 - Find a place to live

 Resident students should access and complete the online housing application through their CampusCruiser account.
 If you want to commute, you must live at home with parent(s) or guardian(s) within 25 miles of the university or from your co-op, internship, or student teaching location.

 - Forward Advanced Placement Scores

-If applicable, please forward official Advanced Placement scores.
-Scores are sent to the Undergraduate Office of Admissions.
+If applicable, please forward official Advanced Placement and/or Dual Enrollment scores/credit to the Undergraduate Office of Admissions.
+Details can be found here.